mkotsur/mkotsur.github.com/_posts/2017-03-19-running-databricks-from-intellij.md

 title: Writing in IntelliJ, running on Databricks
 ---

 So, Apache Spark is getting popular and I'm starting to get a hang of it.
-Our team uses [Databricks](https://databricks.com/), and I found it (and the whole concept of notebooks) great for sharing and visually presenting programs that deal with data.
-However, as a developer, I'm very much used to convenience of IntelliJ for writing, testing and refactoring the code.
+Our team uses [Databricks](https://databricks.com/), and I found it (and the whole concept of notebooks) great for small things.
+However, when it comes to writing more complex programs, I'm very much used to convenience of IntelliJ for writing, testing and refactoring the code.
+Moreover, the new [Dataset[T]](https://spark.apache.org/docs/latest/api/java/org/apache/spark/sql/Dataset.html) API allows you to rely on type safety and depend much less on constant re-runs.

-In my opinion, lack of 'native' support for autocompletion, error indication, simple refactoring, and other features that are considered a 'must have' in modern IDEs leads to slower learning, longer write-run-fix cycle and sloppier code.
-This post is intended to show how to have all these features while running jobs with Databricks.

 ## Step 1: Connect with Databricks